 Moringa concanensis Nimmo

 Based on descriptions from herbarium sheets, I expected M concanensis to look like M. oleifera but with only bipinnate leaves.
-I was surprised when I saw the tree in the field that it is as strikingly distinct as all the other Moringa species are from each other.
+When I saw the plant in the field, I was surprised to see that it is in fact very distinctive.
 Moringa concanensis has a very strong central trunk that is covered with an extremely distinctive layer of very furrowed bark that can be more than 15cm thick.
 The flowers also have distinctive green patches at the tips of the petals and sepals.
+Nevertheless, studies of Moringa in the range of M. concanensis need to be very careful to make sure that they are distinguishing between M. concanensis and M. oleifera.

 Moringa concanensis images